 For a business, the value of a referral lead cannot be overstated.
-Customers gained through a referral produce, on average, a 25% higher profit margin, convert 30% better, and have a 37% higher retention rate than any other type of lead.
+Customers gained through a referral convert, on average, convert 30% better, and have a 37% higher retention rate than any other type of lead.

 Companies with referral programs sell more, faster.